aragon/aragon-wiki/docs/network/aragon_network_juror.md

 Jurors in Aragon Court must lock a specified minimum balance of ANJ in a staking contract and then activate their ANJ to be eligible to be drafted in Aragon Court cases.
 In exchange for their successful work, jurors can earn financial rewards including subscription fees, dispute fees, and ruling fees.
 The use of ANJ in Aragon Court helps align the incentives of jurors with the long-term health of the Court, ensuring the Court's integrity.

+It is possible to see how much ANJ has been activated in Aragon Court by checking the active ANJ balance of the juror registry contract on the Ethereum blockchain.
+You can use the `read contract` feature on Etherscan to query Function #14 `totalActiveBalance` on the [juror registry contract](https://etherscan.io/address/0x0f7471c1df2021ff45f112878f755aabe7aa16bf#readContract) and get the current active ANJ balance.

 You can learn more about ANJ and how it is used in Aragon Court [here](https://help.aragon.org/article/41-aragon-court).

 ## Initial token distribution